40 Setting up the management cluster #

 folder must be modified to include the configuration needed to run the management cluster in an air-gap environment.

-Management Cluster Provision (Section 32.6, “Provision the management cluster”): This step covers the provisioning of the management cluster using the image created in the previous step (for both, connected and air-gap scenarios).
-This step can be done using a laptop, server, VM or any other x86_64 system with a USB port.
+Management Cluster Provision (Section 40.6, “Provision the management cluster”): This step covers the provisioning of the management cluster using the image created in the previous step (for both, connected and air-gap scenarios).
+This step can be done using a laptop, server, VM or any other AMD64/Intel 64 system with a USB port.

 Edge Image Builder is used to create the image for the management cluster, in this document we cover the minimal configuration necessary to set up the management cluster.